-Concerned about buying an acoustic guitar online without playing it first?
-You needn’t be.
-Online music instrument retailers like Sweetwater, Thomann, Guitar Center and Musician’s Friend offer hassle-free returns as standard, so you can purchase a guitar, play it in the comfort and privacy of your home and, if it’s not for you, send it back with ease.
+Concerned about buying an acoustic guitar online without trying it first?
+You needn’t worry.
+Online music instrument retailers like Sweetwater, Thomann, Guitar Center and Musician’s Friend offer hassle-free returns as standard, so you can purchase a guitar, play it in the comfort and privacy of your home and, if it’s not right, send it back with ease.
 Check the specific returns policy for your chosen retailer before you purchase, but most offer between 30-45 days to return an item, as long as it’s in original condition.

-Over the past decade alone we have also seen a quantum leap in the quality of acoustic guitars being produced at lower price points, which is brilliant for those of us who just can't stop adding to our guitar collection.
+Over the past decade or so we've also witnessed a huge leap in the quality of acoustic guitars being produced at lower price points, which is brilliant for those of us who just can't stop adding new guitars to our collection.

 - On a budget?
 These are the best budget acoustic guitars under £/$500